Wednesday, December 27, 2006

 Mayor Francis has asked the legal department to put together a report for the public agenda on this matter, restricting the report to information that is not deemed to be compromising to the city's case.
 It will be interesting to see if this report finds its way onto the public agenda before the Nov.
 13th election.
 It should

 During question period Monday, I was able to coax from the mayor the admission that declaring the amount of money authorized by Council in camera on Oct.
 10th would not compromise the city.
-Da!<br>
+Da!<br>Once again, the city's stance seems to be resistance instead of proactive.

 I therefore felt comfortable releasing the $400,000 figure to the media after the meeting.
 Since a written report from administration and Estrin will not be forthcoming until after Monday's election, I also feel compelled to share with ratepayers some overview information on what this money is intended to be spent on.